 Chipset

 There are also chipsets that are designed for specific type of processors.
 For example the Intel Z890 chipset allows overclocking for Intel unlocked processors, or the K version of the processor, Intel Core Ultra 9 285K for example.
-You can still put an Ultra 9 285K processor in an H810 motherboard but you will not be able to overclock it because H810 chipset does not support overclocking.
+You can still put an Ultra 9 285K processor in an H810 motherboard but you will not be able to overclock it since the H810 chipset does not support overclocking.

-Chipset also determines the maximum PCIe lanes can your system use as well as SATA and USB ports.
+Chipsets also determines the maximum PCIe lanes can your system use as well as SATA and USB ports.
 The more PCIe lanes, the more PCIe and M.2 slots can be placed in the motherboard.
 This is why motherboards with lower end chipset comes in micro-ATX form factor, putting it in an ATX form factor would be impractical as you wouldn’t be able to put as many PCIe and M.2 slots in the motherboard.

 Some PCIe and M.2 slots are connected directly to the CPU and are not counted to the maximum PCIe lanes of the chipset.
 Those slots are dependent to the CPU model.